About Us

 Kelly Ward, President

-Emily Shoup, V
+Emily Shoup, Vice President

 Krissy Taylor, Secretary